Chenopodium berlandieri: Uses

+Medicinal potential

 Chenopodium berlandieri is a prime candidate for additional research, especially its prospects for utility in the medicinal model.
 Long-term use of this plant makes little sense when judged in strict terms of subsistence.
 C. berlandieri shares some qualities with its medicinally useful relatives such as Chenopodium ambrosioides which is a widely known vermifuge and a potential food preservative.
 This makes its potential medicinal value a possibility.
 Its chemical constituents and possible medicinal properties have only been briefly examined in the anthropological and botanical literature.
 The useful substances in the leaves avoid the problems associated with the inefficiency of harvesting and processing the seeds.
 Tests for and analyses of bioactive chemical compounds would likely resolve questions about the use of Chenopodium berlandieri and the medicinal use may be evident in the concentration of these compounds.